-- PA5 checkpoint is due Monday April 14th five days from now.
-(PA6 is due today.) - I have six auto-tester submissions so far. - I am predicting that you haven't started PA5c yet. - Prove me wrong! :-) - You will have a second midterm in this class (and others!) soon. - If you can't interpret hello-world.cl shortly, I foresee regret, remorse and lack of sleep in your future. :-)
+- PA5 checkpoint is due Wednesday April 8th two days from now. - I have eight auto-tester submissions so far. - I am predicting that half of you haven't started PA5c yet.
+Prove me wrong! :-) - You will have a second midterm in this class (and others!) soon. - If you can't interpret hello-world.cl shortly, I foresee regret, remorse and lack of sleep in your future. :-)